TECHNOLOGY

 Semi-Customizing the Satellite

-Canon Electronics’ micro satellite project is proceeding smoothly, but designing an optimal business model for micro satellites is still a major hurdle to overcome.
+Canon Electronics's micro-satellite project is proceeding smoothly, but designing an optimal business model for micro-satellite is still a major hurdle to overcome.
+Currently, the company plans to generate revenue through sales of micro-satellite, micro-satellite's components, and visual data recorded by the satellites.

 imageimage